exa04/cyma/README.md

-> [!NOTE]
+> [!CAUTION]
-> To use Cyma 0.1.0, you often need Mutexes, which can lead to **priority inversion** and **syscalls** on the audio thread.
-I'm working on a new (most likely MPMC channel/queue-based) system to adress this.
-It'll be part of Cyma 0.2.0
+> To use Cyma 0.1.0, you often need to use Mutexes within your plugin code, which can lead to **priority inversion** and **syscalls** on the audio thread.
+I'm working on a new [channel-based system](https://github.com/exa04/cyma/pull/58) to adress this - expect breaking changes.
+It'll be part of Cyma 0.2.0.

 <div align="center">
   <img src="doc/logo.svg">